 Shortly after Tropical Cyclone Pam, the Vanuatu Government released its recovery plan, Strengthening ni-Vanuatu Resilience – National Recovery and Economic Strengthening Program Plan (Recovery Plan).
-Australia has committed $35 million over three years (2015 to 2018) in long-term recovery support, bringing Australia's total estimated cyclone assistance to $50 million.
+Australia has committed $35 million over four years (2015 to 2019) in long-term recovery support, bringing Australia's total estimated cyclone assistance to $50 million.

 Our recovery program supports the Vanuatu Government's Recovery Plan and complements our broader aid program, focusing on:

 - supporting livelihoods, economic recovery and the private sector

 - repairing and rebuilding critical infrastructure for public administration